bmeviauac01/datadriven/docs/lecture-notes/architecture/index.md

-﻿# Data-driven systems and the thee- or multi-tier architecture
+﻿# Data-driven systems and the three- or multi-tier architecture

 ## What is a _data-driven_ system?